hcris2/CSARCH2-MCO2/README.md

   - However, because of the random replacement algorithm, the average hitrate accross 5 tries was 15% and the average missrate was around 85%.
 This is because blocks that would normally be a hit if the random replacement algorithm was LIFO or FIFO are no longer a hit because the blocks that would be replaced are chosen randomly.

   - Number of Memory Blocks used: 32
   - In sequential analysis, the blocks of data, starting from 0 to 31, are placed in the cache blocks  in ascending order.
 There won't be any cache hits in the first run through since the cache blocks are empty in the beginning.
-However, the following run throughs will result in consecutive hits since the data repeats from 0 to 31 four times (as stated in the specs).
+However, the following run throughs will result in consecutive hits since the data repeats from 0 to 31 three more times (as stated in the specs).

 - Random Sequence
   - analysis here